alfar0x/alfar-linea/README.md

 ## Modes
 There are several modes available for the account manager (script runner) to use (some of them are currently disabled but will be implemented in the near future):
-1. Block - the main script responsible for generating/executing blocks.
+1. Job generator - the main script responsible for generating/executing transactions.
 2. Eth returner - this script swaps all tokens used by the main script to ETH and removes all liquidity.
 It serves as a backup in case errors occur in block mode.
-3. Deposit - this mode facilitates deposits to linea accounts.
+3. Depositor - this mode facilitates deposits to linea accounts.
 4. Checker - check your accounts analytics.
 5. Config creator - used to create configuration files for different modes.